maddycalvo1/work_day_scheduler/README.md

 ## Description

-The goal was to create a calendat application that would allow the user to save any events of their chouxe for each hour of the day.
+The goal was to create a calendar application that would allow the user to save any events of their chouxe for each hour of the day.

 ## Features